 in Anaheim, Tempe Diablo Stadium is visible from the Interstate and can be found in an area adjacent to office complexes.

 The stadium is bordered by the Twin Buttes, an industrial section, and two major highways (I-10 and Highway 60).
 The lack of surrounding open space means parking can be difficult to find.
-The stadium does have 1,350 paved spaces behind home plate and right field, but those fill up quickly.
-Most fans park in one of the nearby office complexes, paying $5 to do so.
+The stadium does have 1,350 paved spaces split between behind home plate and right field, but those fill up quickly.
+So many fans park in one of the nearby office complexes, paying $5 to do so.

 In stepped the Angels, who had trained in California ever since their beginnings in 1961.
 On July 25, 1991, the Angels signed a 25-year lease with the City of Tempe.
 Major expansions and renovations to the stadium began on April 22, 1992.
 The rebuilt stadium was completed in time for dedication ceremonies on February 27, 1993 and the Angels played their first home game in Tempe against the A's on March 7, 1993.

 The entire complex was expanded in 2006 as part of a $20 million improvement plan that will keep the Angels training in Tempe through 2025.
 The primary upgrade was the addition of enough practice fields for the Angels to move their minor league spring training operations away from Mesa, where they had been since the team moved their training base to Arizona.
 Renovations to the main stadium included a new sound system and seats, plus expanded dugouts and refurbished clubhouses.